Video Game Lives

-- Has a few sections where Bowser plays through a fascimile of the original Super Mario Bros..
+- In a few sections, Bowser plays through a facsimile of the original Super Mario Bros..
 Before each attempt, a screen like the one above is shown, only replacing Mario with Bowser, and the three with an infinity symbol.

 - While Super Paper Mario doesn't have extra lives, Luigi does mention them at one point.

-- Purple: This game is a modern example of this, coming alongside with Scoring Points.
+- Purple is a modern example of this trope, coming alongside with Scoring Points.

-- RAY Series (RayStorm): Has makes this a Justified Trope: your extra lives come in the form of the other R-Gray craft in your squadron.
+- RayStorm (part of the RAY Series) makes this a Justified Trope: your extra lives come in the form of the other R-Gray craft in your squadron.
 When one is destroyed, the next one takes its place.

-- Rock Band: This game is another rare rhythm example; if you fail in a band, someone else can bring you back, but if you fail three times, you're done for good (and so is your band unless the song is ending).
+- Rock Band is another rare rhythm example; if you fail in a band, someone else can bring you back, but if you fail three times, you're done for good (and so is your band unless the song is ending).